 “This organization has no appetite for safety risk exposure that could result in injury or loss of life to the public, passengers or the workforce.
 All safety targets are met and improved year over year.
 We are willing to accept risks that may result in financial loss.
 The company will only tolerate low to moderate gross risk exposure in the delivery of operational performance network reliability and capacity and asset condition.”

 The ability of CISOs to translate technical issues into business jargon, such as Risk Appetite Statements, will be the defining security trend of 2019.
-In crucial ways it will cultural adjustments such as these that will provide the sorely needed expenditure increases in cybersecurity.
+In crucial ways it will be cultural adjustments such as these that will provide the sorely needed expenditure increases in cybersecurity.

 Implementing these changes in inter-departmental dialogue won't come overnight.
 But any CISO who sincerely and persistently embraces these proven techniques for boardroom communication will find that their fellow C-suite execs won't respond with begrudging acquiescence, but will grow to embrace cybersecurity as a critical component of any comprehensive business strategy.